An ordinary freshman year won't do.

 Remember: Your application is not complete until official transcript(s) from all of your previously attended institutions have been received.

-All applicants are required to submit their official ACT or SAT scores to Governors State University for admission.
-Request your ACT Score report using GSU's ACT School Code (1028).
+Submission of official ACT or SAT scores to Governors State University is optional for admission.
+If you would like to have your test scores considered for admission, request your ACT Score report using GSU's ACT School Code (1028).
 Request your SAT score report using GSU's SAT School Code (0807).
 Send official scores via email, firstname.lastname@example.org, or mail to Governors State University, 1 University Parkway, Admissions Office, University Park, IL 60484.

 |Preferred Application Deadline||December 1|